$S^3$ partition functions and Equivariant CY$_4 $/CY$_3$ correspondence from Quantum curves: From brane webs to quantum curves and equivariant geometry

 is the Fermi surface.
 As discussed in \cite{Marino:2011eh}, the contribution from $\mathcal{G}_{r}$ only gives corrections of order $O\left(e^{-E}\right)$.
 Therefore, when we focus on the perturbative part, the number of eigenstates $n\left(E\right)$ is simply given by the volume of the phase space,

 In the following, we outline the computation of the volume $\mathrm{Vol}\left(E\right)$ at large $E$.
 While the detailed results depend on the specific examples, a universal feature emerges: assuming the curve has the form \eqref{eq:QCform}, we have $\mathrm{Vol}\left(E\right)=O\left(E^{2}\right)$ for large $E$ \cite{Marino:2011eh}.
-Moreover, in all examples considered here, the structure of the large-$E$ volume takes the form,~\footnote{Although a term of order $E^{1}$ can appear in general, it can be canceled by introducing an appropriate phase factor of the form $\exp\left(iN\theta\right)$ in the definition of the matrix model.}
+Moreover, in all examples considered here, the structure of the large-$E$ volume takes the form,~\footnote{ Although a $O(E^1)$ term can also appear in general, it can be canceled by introducing an appropriate phase factor of the form $\exp\left(iN\theta\right)$ in the definition of the matrix model.
+Interestingly, this term vanishes automatically in all examples considered in this paper. }

 From this result, the coefficients $C$ and $B$ in the Airy form \eqref{eq:S3pf} can finally be computed using \eqref{eq:NE-Vol} and \eqref{eq:NE-Gen}-\eqref{eq:B-n0} as

 To compute $v_{2}$ and $v_{0}$, we need to evaluate $H_{\mathrm{W}}\left(x,p\right)$.
 A crucial observation is that the small-$\hbar$ expansion of the eigenvalue density corresponds to an expansion in $\left(\hbar\frac{d}{dE}\right)^{2}$ \cite{Marino:2011eh}.
 Since we require only terms up to $O\left(E^{0}\right)$ at large $E$ (see \eqref{eq:Vol-Gen}), it suffices to expand $H_{\mathrm{W}}\left(x,p\right)$ in small $\hbar$ up to $O\left(\hbar^{2}\right)$.
 Using the Taylor expansion \eqref{eq:WT-Taylor} together with \eqref{eq:F0123r} and the property \eqref{eq:QC-W}, one finds